ELIWANA MINE AND RAIL PROJECT

 The scope of works included:

-- Construction of 65 kliometres and approximately 3 million cubic metres of rail formation and pavements
+- Construction of 65 kilometres and approximately 3 million cubic metres of rail formation and pavements

-- Fabrication and installation of 11 kilometres of CSP culverts
+- Fabrication and installation of 11 kilometres of corrugated steel

 - 200,000 cubic metres of drill and blast

-- Structural components including the construction of two bridges, one crosses the existing Rio Tinto main line and the second crosses Rio Tinto’s Silvergrass infrastructure, an arch which spans the Karratha-Tom Price road and significant floodway RCBs.
+- Structural components including the construction of two bridges, one a double span bridge that crosses the existing Rio Tinto main line and the second, being a six-span bridge, crosses Rio Tinto’s Silvergrass infrastructure and HV/LV roads.
+In addition to this there was also an arch which spans the future Karratha-Tom Price road and significant insitu floodway Reinforced Concrete Box Culverts.